 Program Hours and Information

-- Friends of Strays accepts community cats for surrender Sunday through Thursday, 10am to 6pm.
+- Friends of Strays accepts community cats for surrender Sunday through Thursday, 10am to 6pm, except for major holidays.
 No appointments necessary.

 - Please trap the night before you plan to bring the cat to Friends of Strays.